The Carbon Markets

 Click here to view the full glossary is one of the most rapidly growing financial markets in the world today.
-It has its origins in the Kyoto Protocol, which went into force in 2005, establishing emission reduction targets for industrialized countries for the period 2008-2012.
+It has its origins in the Kyoto Protocol which went into force in 2005, establishing emission reduction targets for industrialized countries.
 Carbon markets globally are grouped into two broad categories:

 Compliance markets are created by governments whose firms are subject to carbon constraints.
 These markets are regulated by mandatory regional, national, and international carbon reduction regimes.
 The Kyoto compliance market is one example, now active only in the European Union, trading under the EU’s Emissions Trading Scheme.

-Voluntary or non-compliance carbon markets function outside the compliance markets in countries such as the US that have not ratified Kyoto, or in countries such as Canada that have withdrawn from their Kyoto obligations in favour of a domestic and/or regional system.
+Voluntary carbon markets function outside the compliance markets in countries such as the US that did not ratify the Kyoto Protocol, or in countries such as Canada that have withdrawn from their Kyoto obligations in favour of a domestic and/or regional system.
 These markets enable unregulated businesses, nongovernmental organizations and individuals to purchase carbon offsetsOffsets are the mechanism by which the impact of emitting a tonne of CO2 can be negated or diminished by avoiding the release of a tonne elsewhere, or by absorbing a tonne of CO2 from the air (domestically or internationally) that otherwise would have remained in the atmosphere.

 Click here to view the full glossary on a voluntary basis to reduce their carbon footprint.
-Although these markets started out much smaller than the compliance market, voluntary markets are taking hold internationally and are already a substantial economic force.
+Although these markets started out much smaller than the compliance market, they have taken hold internationally and are a substantial economic force.
 There is a range of existing or planned regional voluntary emission trading legislative initiatives, each with its own timetable.

-In Canada, the province of British Columbia introduced a carbon tax on fossil fuels in 2008, and expects to enter the Western Climate Change Initiative (WCI) in 2012.
+In Canada, the province of British Columbia introduced a carbon tax on fossil fuels in 2008.
 Alberta implemented greenhouse gas legislation in 2009 with its Climate Change and Emissions Management Act.
-Quebec was the first Canadian province to adopt a cap-and-trade system when it initiated membership in the WCI in January 2012.
-In 2009 Ontario amended its Environmental Protection Act to allow greenhouse gas emissions to be regulated, thereby laying the groundwork for a cap-and-trade system.
-As of 2010, any facility in Ontario emitting more than 25,000 tonnes of CO2 equivalent has to report its emissions annually.
-While there are no limits on these emissions yet, limits are expected to be announced before the province enters into the WCI sometime in 2013.
-Similar carbon reduction regulations are already in operation internationally (e.g. Australia’s Carbon Farming Initiative).
+Quebec was the first Canadian province to adopt a cap-and-trade system when it initiated membership in the Western Climate Change Initiative (WCI) in 2012.
+In 2009 Ontario amended its Environmental Protection Act to allow greenhouse gas emissions to be regulated, and as of 2010, any facility in Ontario emitting more than 25,000 tonnes of CO2equivalent has had to report its emissions annually.

 A carbon credit is a generic term for any tradable certificate or permit representing one tonne of greenhouse gas measured in carbon dioxide equivalents (CO2e).
 There is a limit to how much carbon emissions can be reduced in any business activity, at which point it is necessary to purchase removal credits or offsets to meet targets.
 Many companies develop their own carbon projects specifically to generate offset credits.
 Carbon offset projects have been promoted as an important part of the solution to the climate crisis because of their economic and environmental efficiency and their potential to deliver sustainability co-benefits through technology transfer and capacity building.
 The quality of offset credits is based in part on the validation process used in the project and the sophistication of the entities involved.